ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

    ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/b3894c65-5142-4d25-96bd-9fbefe792ade)

-**Once you have logged in into dbt cloud you will be prompt to create a new project**
+**Once  we have logged in into dbt cloud  we will be prompt to create a new project**

-You are going to need:
+ we are going to need:

-- access to your data warehouse (bigquery - set up in weeks 2 and 3)
+- access to our data warehouse (bigquery - set up in weeks 2 and 3)
-- admin access to your repo, where you will have the dbt project.
+- admin access to our repo, where  we will have the dbt project.

 *Note: For the sake of showing the creation of a project from scratch I've created a new empty repository just for this week project.*